lpod/lpod-docs/level0.rst

 set_tag(new_tag)
     Changes the XML tag according to the given string (which must include the namespace prefix).

-get_element_list(xpath_query)
-    Get a list of odf_element children matching the given query.
-An empty list is returned if no element matches.

-get_element(xpath_query)
-    Returns the first odf_element child matching the given XPath query in the whole part.
-Null is returned if no element matches.

 get_attributes()
     Returns the mapping (dictionary) of attributes carried by the element.